Uncharted Movie Gets New Image

 Oh well that kind of changes everything then.
 I just assumed it would start from the first game.
 If he's actually a kidyoung adult in this then ok.
 I still think he looks to young but knowing its a prequel makes it not nearly as bad as I was thinking.

-Yeah apparently it was inspired by the flashback sequences from Uncharted 3 and 4.
+Yeah apparently it's inspired by the flashback sequences from Uncharted 3 and 4.
+Nate is about the same age in those as Holland is supposed to be in Spider-Man so it makes sense.

+My problem is exactly Sullivan age, at least for me he was almost greying when Nate was young, so Mark would need some age threatment to fit better imho.

+Meh I'm fine with Sully being younger in the movie.
+If they end up making a sequel, I hope they flash forward to the older Drake and recast him with someone like Nathan Fillion.

 I got a bad feeling about this one...